Metro lawmaker says more needs to be done to stop illegal street racers, takeovers - NewsBreak

 “You set up six or seven total addresses that you do and you’re on a live text or a group chat.
 And you go to the first one and you’re ‘Boom!
 OK, that one gets busted up.’
 Then Boom!
 Boom!
 That way you have it all planned out,” Grob said.

-But this wild and crazy lifestyle can also come with deadly consequences.
+But Channel 2′s Michael Seiden has learned that this wild and crazy lifestyle can also come with deadly consequences.

 On April 27, Jim Richardson, a teacher and a self-taught musician, was headed home to play in a memorial service when he was seriously injured in a head-on collision involving a suspected street racer fleeing from a state trooper.